dombrant/100-days-of-code/r1-log.md

 ### R1D84 (May 3rd, 2018)
 Today I finished the about section of my portfolio website.
 I also refactored the animation that fades in the content to use requestAnimationFrame.

+### R1D85 (May 4th, 2018)
+Today I changed the coming soon and 404 pages on my portfolio to use the same hero image as the main site.
+I also cleaned up my animations that I refactored yesterday.
+I got a solution working that cancels the requestAnimationFrame for one of my animations after it is complete.